Pebble Accretion

 which is known as the \hbindex{shear limit} or Hill limit.
 In \fg{mosaic} panels (b) and (c) illustrate pebble accretion in the headwind and shear limits, respectively.
 It is in the 2D/shear limit where accretion rates peak.
 For $\tau_s \sim 0.1$--$1$ almost all particles entering the Hill radius are accreted!

-There is an important caveat\? to the expressions derived above.
-In these, we have assumed particles approach their terminal settling velocities.
-In reality, this takes a time $t_\mathrm{stop}$.
-This implies that the duration of the interaction should be longer than the stopping time, $t_\mathrm{enc}>t_\mathrm{stop}$---the \hbindex{settling condition}.
-If the encounter time is determined by the approach velocity $\Delta v$ and $b$ by \eq{mdot-hw}, the condition $t_\mathrm{stop} < b/\Delta v$ translates into
+There is an important caveat to the expressions derived above.
+In these, we have assumed particles approach their terminal settling velocities ($v_\mathrm{settl}=g_P t_\mathrm{stop}$).
+In reality, this takes a time $t_\mathrm{stop}$, meaning the interaction duration must exceed the stopping time ($t_\mathrm{enc}>t_\mathrm{stop}$)---a condition referred to as the \hbindex{settling condition}.
+Using $b$ from \eq{mdot-hw} and $t_\mathrm{enc}=b/\Delta v$, the settling condition translates to